-AMI is an integrated system of hardware, software, and services, which form a network between the customers participating in the Demand Response (DR) program and the power utility by transferring consumption data of the user to the meter data management software at the utility.
+AMI is an integrated demand response management system, consisting of hardware, software, and services, which forms a network between the customers participating in the Demand Response (DR) program and power utility by transferring consumption data of the user to the meter data management software at the utility.
 The system collects, measures, collates, and analyzes consumption data of many customers at a given point of time and sends DR signals to the smart meters or load control switches at the user’s end to adjust or shift their usage from peak to non-peak hours.
 Participation in the program requires a functional Home Area Network (HAN) and installation of smart meters, smart thermostats, and load control switches.
-The initial cost incurred for participating may pose a barrier to the widespread adoption of the technology.

 U.S. Demand Response Management System Market, By Component, 2015 (%)

-Recent market trends highlight the growing participation of companies in ADR.
-Companies such as EnerNOC and Comverge have an early market entry advantage and account for a considerable revenue share of the DRMS market.
+Recent trends in the demand response management systems market highlight the growing participation of companies in ADR.
+Companies such as Enel X and Comverge have an early market entry advantage and account for a considerable revenue share of the industry.
 Owing to a strong market presence and customer relationship, large integrated companies such as Siemens AG and Honeywell International Inc. have been quick to catch up with their DR technology.

 By 2025, the hardware component is anticipated to account for more than 50% of the revenue share of the DRMS market.
-The U.S. is expected to lead the market owing to the growing adoption of the smart grid technology.
+The U.S. is expected to lead the demand response management system market owing to the growing adoption of the smart grid technology.
 Pilot operations for ADR have been implemented in many countries where the technology has not been implemented yet.
-The global demand for DRMS is expected to rise over the forecast period.

 In-depth report on global demand response management systems (DRMS) market by Grand View Research: